 In May of 1974 builder/owner George Mulek was apparently frustrated by rent controls and a new prohibition on converting rental buildings to condominiums, so he signed a lease between two companies that he owned to make possible the assignment of the lease to individual suite “buyers” for 99 years, which was controversial from the start.
 A news story in The Daily Colonist on August 24 of 1974 was headlined “Firm denies using lease loophole”, which you can see here (opens new tab; scroll down in the document to find an easy-to-read typed copy of the story): O.H. news clip plus text re deny loophole .
 Newspaper ads were soon marketing suites with 90% financing, but saying nothing about their leasehold nature: O.H. sales ad 1975 For more history about the troubled experience of leaseholds, turn to this site’s page titled “We need protection by statute!”.

 Today’s buyers of a suite’s remaining years of lease assignment should keep in mind that these all expire at year’s end, 2073.
 Buyers of an assignment pay B.C.’s property-transfer tax, but on the other hand qualify for the annual B.C.
 Homeowner Grant.
 Because suites are leased, and not owned by leaseholders, the building has a single property title.
-The assessed value of the tower and its land for 2021 is $43,395,000.
+The assessed value of the tower and its land for 2022 was $45,665,000.

-Monthly operating fees paid to Westsea Construction are charged to suites in proportion to the floor area of each, and include the cost of the building’s annual property tax bill.
+Monthly operating fees are charged to suites in proportion to the floor area of each, and include the cost of the building’s annual property tax bill.
 As it is not yet in the twenty-first century, Westsea has no options for monthly pre-authorized debit or Interac transfer payments; only paper cheques are accepted.
 There is no mechanism under the Orchard House lease to establish a reserve fund for major expenses, some of which have been major, indeed.